ftrotter/OSE/README.md

    * We have used the files LICENSE.txt, README.txt and COPYRIGHT.txt as the default mechanism for communicating project licensing
    * This project merely extends that practice with several new files
+   * We use Asciidoc to write the file itself, to be compliant with meta-legal programming efforts
+   * We are trying to work with meta-programming efforts like Common Accord http://commonaccord.org

 ### How NOD OSE protects creators